‘Conan Exiles’ Swings A Mighty Axe Despite Early Access Kinks

 The debate over the value of Early Access games will rage on whether Funcom jumped into the fray or not.
 Conan Exiles provides a satisfying taste at this early stage, however, with enough differences to draw players into the world of Hyboria.
 Those interested in taking part in a game while it is being developed will also find plenty to enjoy as the developers deliver new updates and content.
 That is sometimes part of the fun.

 Conan Exiles is currently available only for the PC via Steam Early Access.
 An Xbox One edition is planned to hit the Game Preview Program this spring.
-A PlayStation 4 version is also planned, but does not currently have a release window.
+A PlayStation 4 version is also planned, but it does not currently have a release window.
 Creative Director Joel Bylos has stated Funcom plans to have the game in early access for approximately one year.

 A Steam Early Access code was provided by Funcom for the purposes of this article.
 Server rental was paid for by the writer.